 Water damage from freezing pipes is the largest source of home damage.
 Frozen pipes can crack, which can cause water loss and quickly damage your home.
 Insulating your pipes can go a long way in preventing freeze-ups.
 Setting the thermostat no lower than 55 degrees Fahrenheit will keep your home warm.
 Letting the faucet trickle constantly will keep the pipes from freezing when it is very cold.
 You can also open cabinet doors under sinks to allow the heat from your home to warm the pipes.

 Second only to water damage, fire devastation is a common source of homeowners’ insurance claims.
 Cooking equipment is the leading cause of home fire injuries.
 An unwatched cooking or candle flame can spread rapidly and become a tragedy.
 All fires should be carefully monitored.

 For further tips or to discuss how your policy may respond if you experience a claim like those mentioned above, please don’t hesitate to contact Lawley

 Paul Dreher Director of Personal Insurance

-As director of personal insurance, Paul is responsible for a team of more than 55 people spread across all of our locations.
+As Director of Personal Insurance, Paul Is responsible for a team of 55 professionals spread across all of Lawley's 10 locations within New York State, Connecticut and New Jersey.
 His 30+ years of experience in the industry have given him expertise in personal insurance, personal asset protection for affluent families and business owners, risk management and group personal excess.View Bio LinkedIn

 Have a question or want to learn more?